-My kids have long since emerged from the dark tunnel of middle school, but I remember those wondrous, bewildering, exasperating years all too well.
-We made so many middle school parenting mistakes, which I can only see now with the benefit of hindsight.
-If I could do it all over again, there are five things I wish we had done differently while they were in middle school.
-It’s too late for my kids, but there’s no reason you can’t profit from my middle school parenting mistakes.
+My kids have long since emerged from the dark tunnel of middle school.
+But I remember those wondrous, bewildering, exasperating years all too well.
+We made so many middle school parenting mistakes.
+However, I can only see the answers of parenting middle schoolers with the benefit of hindsight.
+If I could do it all over again, there are five things I wish we had done differently.
+It’s too late for my kids, but there’s no reason you can’t profit from my middle school parenting fails.

-You see the forgotten lunch bag, or gym shoes as soon as you get back from dropping them off.
+You see the forgotten lunch bag as soon as you get back from dropping them off.
 Honestly, your intentions are so pure.
-You don’t want him to go hungry, or have to sit out of gym class and get a detention, or to get a zero in English for forgetting his report.
+Your son shouldn’t go hungry (or have to sit out gym class, get a detention, or get a zero in English for forgetting items).
 Secretly, you kind of like being the hero, too, swinging into action to save the day for little Jack or Mackenzie.
 And the teacher will be impressed by what a dedicated parent you are!
-Plus, you can’t have a blemish on their sixth grade report card, or they might not get into Dartmouth, right?
+Plus, you can’t have a blemish on their sixth grade report card.
+They might not get into Dartmouth, right?

-When my sons got home from school, all they wanted to do was grab a bowl of cheddar Goldfish and retire to the basement for a half hour of relaxing Playstation.
+When my sons got home from school, they would grab a bowl of cheddar Goldfish and retire to the basement for Playstation.
 And I let them, because everyone needs a little break to clear their minds, right?
-For some foolish reason, I trusted them to be able to manage their own time and to be able to turn off the game and get on with homework.
+For some foolish reason, I trusted them to be able to manage their own time.
+I assumed they would turn off the game and get on with homework.
 A classic middle school parenting mistake.
-A half hour always turned into an hour or two hours because video games were like heroin to my older son.
+Video games were like heroin to my older son.
+A half hour always turned into an hour or two.

-He usually ended up squandering the most productive portion of the afternoon and left homework for after sports practice when he was physically and mentally exhausted.
-No surprise that his work product frequently suffered as a result, or was altogether skipped.
+My son usually ended up squandering the most productive portion of the afternoon.
+He left his homework for after sports practice—when he was physically and mentally exhausted.
+No surprise that his work product frequently suffered as a result or was altogether skipped.

 By the time our youngest son was in sixth grade, we instituted a blanket rule: no video or computer games on school nights.
 Period.
 I wish we had done it earlier.

 We had a wonderful Russian piano teacher named Elena who came to our house for lessons.
-Every week, she sadly implored my children to practice, practice so they, too, would know the joy of having a memorized repertoire of songs that they could play to entertain family or company.
+Every week, she implored my children to practice.
 My daughter was fairly diligent, but the boys hated the forced inactivity of piano lessons.
 They did the bare minimum and sighed and squirmed through their lessons.
 It felt like a waste of time and money, and just one more thing about which I had to nag them.
 We had homework, sports, after school clubs, chores, time with friends, and about a million other things they’d rather be doing—so I let them quit.